ForEvolve/forevolve.github.io/_posts/en/2017-08-25-design-patterns-web-api-service-and-repository-part-5.md

 ### Integration testing
 In Asp.Net Core, we can use XUnit and the `Microsoft.AspNetCore.TestHost.TestServer` class to automate testing.
-And since we only have one action to test, why not introduce integration testing in our Ninja App?

 We will start by creating a new project, in the `test` directory, named `ForEvolve.Blog.Samples.NinjaApi.IntegrationTests`.
 In it, we will create the `BaseHttpTest` abstract class and the `ClansControllerTest` class.

 The `BaseHttpTest` abstract class implement some base behaviors that we will be able to reuse in the future.

-I could have used a test fixture as well, but I decided to go with a base class instead.
+> I could have used a test fixture as well, but I decided to go with a base class instead.
-The main reason is to control its behaviors per test basis better.
+> The main reason is to better control its behaviors, per test basis.
-Instead of say, creating an `Initialize` method, I decided to create an overridable `ConfigureServices` method that will allow us to inject some test dependencies (like our clans).
+> Instead of say, creating an `Initialize` method, I decided to create an overridable `ConfigureServices` method that will allow us to inject/override some test dependencies (like the test clans).

 **The `BaseHttpTest` class:**